kquo/tips/arcade/index.md

 - Copy the ROM zip files into the `~/.mame/roms/` directory and `cd` to it.
 - Run any specific game from the CLI with `mame stargate`

-** MAME References**:
+**MAME References**:
 - <https://docs.mamedev.org/index.html>

 ## GroovyArcade
-[GroovyArcade](http://wiki.arcadecontrols.com/index.php/GroovyArcade) an all-in-one OS based on Arch Linux aiming perfect [MAME](https://en.wikipedia.org/wiki/MAME) emulation on CRT screens.
+[GroovyArcade](http://wiki.arcadecontrols.com/index.php/GroovyArcade) is an all-in-one OS based on Arch Linux aiming perfect [MAME](https://en.wikipedia.org/wiki/MAME) emulation on CRT screens.
 It can be installed from the LiveCD onto the hard drive, or booted from a USB flash drive.
 To set up GroovyArcade do the following:

 * Download and create the GroovyArcade USB installer
 * Check for latest release at <https://github.com/substring/os>.
 * As of this writing it was <https://github.com/substring/os/releases/download/2022.01/groovyarcade-2022.01-x86_64.iso.xz>.
 * Download above ISO using `curl -LO` (see below).
 * You will need an empty USB drive of 8GB or more in size.
-* Create the USB using below instructions, which are for macOS, so you first need to convert the ISO to DMG format:
+* Create the USB using below instructions, which are for macOS, and therefor require the ISO be converted to DMG format:

 ```
 curl -LO https://github.com/substring/os/releases/download/2022.01/groovyarcade-2022.01-x86_64.iso.xz